SunilKumarSharma129/Quiz-App/readme.md

 #  Quiz App

 A simple and interactive quiz web application that lets users test their knowledge across various categories.
-The app presents multiple-choice questions, tracks the score.
+The app presents multiple-choice questions and tracks the score.
 It’s designed to be responsive, user-friendly, and fun to use.